urbim/kumuluzee-samples/kumuluzee-discovery/discovery-kubernetes/README.md

-# KumuluzEE Service Discovery Kubernetes sample
+# KumuluzEE Discovery - Kubernetes sample

 > Deploy KumuluzEE microservices, which use Service Discovery to Kubernetes cluster.